BChow5/Assignment2/README.md

 <br>

 **How to Add the New User to Existing Groups During Creation** <br>
-* Use the "-s" option and provide the chosen shell.
+* Use the "-g" option and provide the chosen shell.
 * *e.g. "sudo ./configuration_script_new_user -u username -g "group1 group2 group3" "*
 <br>